PurnPum/Sketchy-Crystal/README.md

 - Remove Trade requirement for trade evolutions.

 - Remove not being able to forget HM moves.

-- Add a move that replaces Surf that works in battles.

 - Remove 25% chance for the AI to miss.